AACsempre/Peak_picking/README.md

 # Peak_picking
-Peak picking technique for basic frequency domain
+Peak picking technique for basic frequency domain<br>
 <br>
 Given a set of accelerograms, this script makes signal processing for the frequency domain using the Fast Fourier Transform (FFT).<br>
 Then, an algorithm is used to pick the frequency peaks, provided they are not too close to each other.<br>